GeoscienceAustralia/wistl/README.md

 It is recommended that you create a `virtualenv` to run the `tlda` code.
 These instructions are for `ubuntu 14.04` and is expected to work for most newer versions of `ubuntu`.
 The `virtualenv` and the requirements can be installed using the following steps.

     sudo pip install virtualenv
-    sudo apt-get -y build-dep matplotlib  # then enter you root password virtualenv -p python2.7 ~/tlda_venv
+    sudo apt-get -y build-dep matplotlib  # then enter your root password virtualenv -p python2.7 ~/tlda_venv
     source ~/tlda_venv/bin/activate